-Continuity mistake: This is a mistake for the introduction for the later episodes.
+Continuity mistake: This is a mistake for the introduction from seasons 2-20 (1991-2009).
 When Homer screams, he turns round.
 You see this in a wide shot.
 There are no boxes to the right of the door in the garage.
 However, two just appear out of thin air when he runs through the garage.
+(00:01:50)

-Audio problem: When Lisa rides past on her Pony, Ralph is sitting on the fence with another boy who says, 'She really tamed that horse', Ralph says, 'Yes but who can tame her?'.
+Audio problem: When Lisa rides past on her pony, Ralph is sitting on the fence with another boy who says, 'She really tamed that horse', Ralph says, 'Yes but who can tame her?'
 However he speaks with a deeper voice as opposed to his higher squeaky voice, and sounds exactly like Nelson Muntz.
+(00:15:55)

 Continuity mistake: In the bit where they sit on the sofa at the start of each episode, there is one rather long one where it starts off with the Simpsons dancing in a line, then gradually evolves into a circus with elephants and men dancing around fire.
 Look closely in between Homer's right leg and the dancing woman on his right.
 There is a pile of books on the little shelf underneath the lamp and telephone, and just as the camera starts zooming out from the line of dancing, the orange book on the left noticeably changes to purple.